ITfoxtec/FoxIDs/docs/deployment-docker.md

 docker volume create foxids-data
 ```

-### FoxIDs websites
+### Deploy containers
 The two FoxIDs websites is configured with either images from Docker Hub or images generated from code with `Dockerfile` files.
-And opssible configured to use either only HTTP or both HTTP/HTTPS with a development certificate.
+And optional configured to use either only HTTP or both HTTP/HTTPS with a development certificate.
+The official MongoDB and Redis images is pulled from Docker Hub.

 **Email provider**
 You can optionally configure a global email provider or later configure [email providers](email) per environment.
 FoxIDs supports sending emails with SendGrid and SMTP.